IMB-AI/NetSLE/README.md

 ## Table of Contents (Order of code run)
 1. Run pagerank.py for assessing the association bewteen differentially expressed genes (DEGs) and prior knowledge related to disease: [___pagerank.py___](#pagerank.py)
 2. Run run_ml.py for probability of association with disease by integrating pagerank score from prior knowledge: [___run_ml.py___](#run_ml.py)
+#### By preparing prior knowledge data and DEG information for a specific disease in the required file format and organizing them in the correct directory, you can prioritize the biomarker list for that disease.
+For SLE cases, use the data and command below.

 * * *
 ## <a name="pagerank.py"></a> Network propagation